 MOT helped me understand that despite everyone’s facade, every single one of us has challenges to face.
 I learned that it’s okay to share the load with somebody else through the backpack activity that is one of the MOT tools.
 I also learnt that each of our different characteristics can create some mind-blowing things!

-If something doesn’t resonate with me I’ll have the freedom
+If something doesn’t resonate with me I’ll have the freedom of saying so!

 I now have the courage to live and just be me!